StopAsianHate1965/NYPD/README.md

 We are all crabs in a bucket.

 PS:
-let us now forget that while we often focus on race, class tensions are likely also a contribution.
+Let us not forget that while we often focus on race, class tensions are likely also a contribution.